 Members also receive additional benefits such free casting agency representation for TV & Film work and discounts for ‘Fest!’ events.

-Fest! is PACE’s hugely popular school holiday performing arts festivals for young people aged 3-18 and are open to PACE members and non members.
+Fest! is PACE’s hugely popular school holiday performing arts festivals for young people aged 3-21 and are open to PACE members and non members.
 Fest events generally involve a cast of young people coming together for one week to devise and rehearse a new production based on a fun theme.
 The are designed to challenging as well as great fun and are a great way for young people to make friends and spend their school holiday time.
-There are over 3,000 fest participants each year, performing in over 60 different performances.
+There are around 2,000 fest participants each year, performing in over 60 different performances.

 PACE Casting is the casting agency set up by PACE to represent its youth theatre members in TV, film and advertising productions.
 It provides licensing and chaperoning services to production companies as well as audition facilities, and also produces an annual casting directory book, with over 1,000 professional photos and CV details, distributed to all major UK production companies.
 All this is provided to our youth theatre members for no additional charge our agency fee.
 This has resulted in it being one of the largest suppliers of young actors to the TV and film industries in Scotland, with our members appearing in productions such as Still Game, River City, Rob Roy, Small Faces, Taggart, Young Adam, and commercials for BT, The Herald, Ikea, RBS, Scottish Executive, AOL and Hovis.